Holly-is-icecream/Data-Warehouse-Reporting-Code-Standardization-Simulated-/README.md

 ## Project Overview

 This project simulates a real-world reporting pipeline for a data warehouse environment.
-It includes a standardized SQL reporting structure, technical requirement documentation (TRD), and Python-based data visualizations.
+It includes a standardized SQL reporting structure, technical requirement documentation (TRD)

 The goal is to showcase my ability to:
 - Design and execute analytical queries with clean and maintainable SQL code
 - Document business logic in a Technical Requirement Document (TRD)
 - Apply reporting best practices, such as consistent naming conventions and field definitions
-- Communicate insights visually through Python

 ---